-DataNucleus SVN passes the JPA1 (JSR 220) TCK.
+ALl releases of DataNucleus since v1 pass the JPA1 (JSR 220) TCK.
 JPA1 is a standard developed in private by the JCP.
-Its discussions are not open and the TCK is not freely downloadable and so users cannot check any such claims for compliance.
+Its discussions were not open and the TCK is not freely downloadable and so users cannot check any such claims for compliance.
 This is in direct contrast to the JDO standard.
-We'll leave it to users to decide how they feel about that.
+We leave it to users to decide how they feel about that.

 The tests below were run with JPA TCK 1.0b and DataNucleus SVN trunk (v3.2) on 30/Mar/2012 against MySQL 5.0.37.